Top 100 Countries by Poverty Rate (%), 2025

 Methodology & sources

-Ranking logic: We extracted the World Bank indicator archive and, for each country, selected the latest non-empty year available.
-Countries are then sorted from the highest poverty rate to the lowest.
-This is why the “Latest year” differs across rows.
+Ranking logic: For each country, the table uses the latest non-empty year available in the World Bank indicator archive.
+Countries are sorted from the highest poverty rate to the lowest, which is why the “Latest year” differs across rows.

-Edition label (2025): “2025” refers to the year of compilation and the latest archive available in 2025, not a claim that every country has a synchronized 2025 survey.
+Edition label (2025): “2025” refers to the publication cycle and data access date, not a claim that every country has a synchronized 2025 survey.

-Official indicator page, definition, and download links (CSV/XML/Excel).
+Official indicator page with definition and download options.
 Source: World Bank PIP.

-Primary platform for harmonized poverty and inequality estimates from household surveys.
+Primary platform for harmonized poverty and inequality estimates based on household surveys.

 Explains the June 2025 update of international poverty lines aligned with 2021 PPP benchmarks.